-Distant, round the king, on Mora, the broken ridges of Morven are rolled.
-They turned their eyes; each darkly bends on his own ashen spear.
+^{4 &}quot;This seene," says an ingenious writer, and a good judge, " is so, lemm.
+The poet always places his chief character amidst objects which favour the sublime.
+The face of the country, the night, the broken remains of a defeared army, and, above all, the attitude and silence of Fingal himself, are circumstances calculated to impress an awdi idea on the ridges of Morven are rolled.
+They turned their eyes; each darkly bends, on his own ashen spear.
 Silent stood the king in the midst.
-Thought on thought rolled over his soul, as waves on a secret mountain-lake, each with its back of foam.
-He looked; no son appeared with his long-beaming spear.
-The sighs rose, crowding from his soul, but he concealed his grief.
-At length I stood beneath an oak No voice of mine was heard.
+Thought on thought rolled over his soul.
+As waves on a secret mountain-lake, each with its back of foam.
+He looked; no son appeared, with his long-beaming spear.
+The sighs rose, crowding, from his soul; but he concealed his grief.
+At length I stood beneath an oak.
+No voice of mine was heard.
 What could I say to Fingal in his hour of woe?
-His words rose, at length, in the midst; the people shrunk backward as he spoke.
+His words rose, at length, in the midst: the people shruuk backward as he spoke.